OS/360 and successors: API

 Many of the important services are implemented in SVC routines, and preserve registers 2-14.
-Others are implemented as directly callable subroutines, with entry addresses in system control blocks and require that Register 13 point to a standard save area; these typically preserve registers 2-13.
+Others are implemented as directly callable subroutines, with entry addresses in system control blocks, and require that Register 13 point to a standard save area; these typically preserve registers 2–13.
 In either case, register 15 at exit normally contains a return code; many services return additional data in registers 0 and 1.

+Synchronization

+OS/360 relies heavily on serialization using an Event Control Block (ECB), which represents an event that can be waited for; an ECB contains a completion code for an event or the address of a Request Block (RB) waiting for that event.
+The WAIT macro puts a task into a wait state until the specified events occur; the POST macro marks an ECB as complete, stores the completion code into the ECB and decrements the wait count in the waiting RB, if any, possibly causing the associated task to be dispatched.